alistairyes/emirates2/README.md

 ## Solution Overview

 This repository contains Terraform code to deploy a NorthStar demo.
-It showcases how AWS resources can be utilized to build an architecture that integrates with NorthStar, providing real-time data and insights.
+It showcases how AWS resources can be utilized to build a 3 tier architecture that autoscales the Front and Back-end automatically by utilizing fargate.
+The code pipeline allows you to update the docker App and deploys using Blue/Green for both front and Back End Clusters.

 ## General Information